Introduction

 Adjustable Height Desk/Standing Desk:

 Adjustable height desks offer the best of both worlds, allowing you to alternate between sitting and standing work.
-While they provide versatility, they tend to come with a higher price tag because of the motors, making them suitable for you if you will use your workspace on a day to day basis.

 For example, this is an adjustable height desk from Oakywood.